 In planning and performing our audit, we considered the Rhode Island Refunding Bond Authority's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
 Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control over financial reporting that might be material weaknesses.
 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.
+However, we noted other matters involving the internal control over financial reporting which we will report to management of the Rhode Island Refunding Bond Authority in a separate letter.

-JOINT COMMITTEE ON LEGISLATIVE SERVICES, GENERAL ASSEMBLY Page 2
+JOINT COMMITTEE ON LEGISLATIVE SERVICES, GENERAL ASSEMBLY BOARD OF DIRECTORS OF THE RHODE ISLAND REFUNDING BOND AUTHORITY: Page 2